Exopy/i3py/docs/source/dev_guide/drivers/features.rst

   of the instrument response and turn it into the proper type, such as an integer or a float.
-It can also check for an error state on the instrument even so get operation should not cause any issue and such checks be left to setting.
+It can also check for an error state on the instrument even so get operation should not cause any issue and such checks should be left to the setting.

 The value coming out of the post_get step is cached and then returned to the user.
 If an error occurs during any of the step, if it is one